prernaxa/prernaxa/README.md

 # About Me:

 hi.
 I’m prerna.
 Senior at KIIT.

 Builder of things that run (mostly) in browsers.

-I like web development because it's the perfect mix of creativity and chaos — one moment I’m designing clean UI, the next I’m in a 3-hour war with CSS specificity and some ghost z-index.
+I like web development because it's the perfect mix of creativity and chaos, one moment I’m designing clean UI, the next I’m in a 3-hour war with CSS specificity and some ghost z-index.

-I experiment with new tech stacks not because I need them — but because I have commitment issues with frameworks.
+I experiment with new tech stacks not because I need them, but because I have commitment issues with frameworks.
 If it compiles, I’ll try it.
 If it breaks, I’ll pretend it was a learning experience.

 Currently balancing coursework, side projects, and the existential dread of "what's next?"